transient-haskell/axiom/README.md

 HPlayground
 ==========
+latest additions:
+    * [ajax](http://tryplayg.herokuapp.com/try/ajax.hs/edit) with de-inversion of control
+    * [WebSockets](http://tryplayg.herokuapp.com/try/hplay-sockets.hs/edit) with de-inversion of control
+    * A [accounting application example](http://tryplayg.herokuapp.com/try/mybudget.hs/edit) that show how to include a javascript library: the google chart library as a widget.
 Create applications in the browser as fast as easy as console applications and have reactive, window-oriented and spreadsheet-like behaviours for free.